-San Marzano is a variety of plum tomato, with thinner, elongated and more pointed, meaty fruits than Roma tomatoes.
+San Marzano is a variety of plum tomatoes, with thinner, elongated, and more pointed, meaty fruits than Roma tomatoes.

-In order to keep genetic diversity, it is important to exchange seeds with other local gardeners, but also to obtain seeds and plants from distant growers, from garden centers or buy seeds on-line.
-Some 'fresh blood' is required from time to time - not only when growing San Marzanos or just tomatoes, but all plants and animals in general.
+In order to keep genetic diversity, it is important to exchange seeds with other local gardeners and obtain seeds and plants from distant growers, from garden centers, or buy seeds online.
+Some "fresh blood" is required from time to time, not only when growing San Marzanos or just tomatoes, but all plants and animals in general.

-San Marzanos are indeterminate and very vigorous plants that produce large number of fruits, thus requiring strong, sturdy and tall cages or stakes.
+Unlike many other canning tomato varieties, San Marzano tomatoes are indeterminate tomatoes and very vigorous plants that produce a large number of fruits, thus requiring strong, sturdy, and tall cages or stakes.

 How to Sow and Transplant San Marzanos

-Decomposing organic matter also makes soil slightly acidic - ideal pH for tomatoes is around 6.0 - 6.7, so feel free to test it every few years on several positions and depths in your garden.
+Decomposing organic matter also makes soil slightly acidic - the ideal pH for tomatoes is around 6.0 - 6.7, so feel free to test it every few years on several positions and depths in your garden.

-In order to avoid root damage, many gardeners put stakes before they transplant tomatoes, or position and fix tomato cages right after transplanting plants.
+In order to avoid root damage, many gardeners put stakes before they transplant tomatoes or position and fix tomato cages right after transplanting plants.

 Growing San Marzano Tomatoes in Flower Pots and Containers

-Growing tomatoes in flower pots and containers have many benefits, especially when growing indeterminate varieties in colder climate.
+Growing tomatoes in flower pots and containers have many benefits, especially when growing indeterminate varieties in a colder climate.

-Since root ball and the soil is limited, using NPK fertilizers with gradual release of nutrients is highly recommended, especially when tomatoes are grown indoors and various smells from the soil must be avoided (aged manure is relatively neutral regarding smell when compared with ordinary manure, but in closed area people will notice it quickly!).
+Since root ball and the soil is limited, using NPK fertilizers with gradual release of nutrients is highly recommended, especially when tomatoes are grown indoors and various smells from the soil must be avoided (aged manure is relatively neutral regarding smell when compared with ordinary manure, but in a closed area people will notice it quickly!).

 Caring for San Marzanos

-In the case of stronger attack, chemicals must be used, but be very careful during bearing season.
-It is better to throw away few ill branches/fruits and keep garden chemicals free, than to use the chemicals.
+In the case of a stronger attack, chemicals must be used, but be very careful during the bearing season.
+It is better to throw away a few ill branches/fruits and keep garden chemicals free than to use the chemicals.

 End of Growing Season

 Like other tomatoes, San Marzanos are sensitive to frost.
-When there is a danger of the frost, pick green tomatoes and try to ripen them indoors.
+When there is a danger of frost, pick green tomatoes and try to ripen them indoors.
 Remove plants from the soil patch and use them for making compost; remove and clean stakes and cages for next season.

-Add some aged manure and balanced NPK fertilizer and dig them into the soil some 20-25 cm (8-10 inches) deep and let the patch rest till late winter or early spring - when time comes, plant other plants having crop rotation on your mind.
+Add some aged manure and balanced NPK fertilizer and dig them into the soil some 20-25 cm (8-10 inches) deep and let the patch rest till late winter or early spring - when the time comes, plant other plants having crop rotation on your mind.

 Good luck! :)